cfafonso/cfafonso.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi there, my name is Claudia Afonso.
-I'm a biomedical researcher and data scientist, specialized in developing chemical biology strategies for the modification of proteins, as well as in applying machine learning and statistical analysis to complex datasets.
-I'm currently seeking opportunities where I can apply my hybrid skill set to solve real-world problems, whether that’s in pharmaceutical, biotechnology, or technology sectors.
+Hi, my name is Claudia Afonso.
+I'm a data scientist with expertise in programming, data wrangling, machine learning, and statistical analysis of large datasets.
+My background also includes chemistry and biomedical research, with hands-on experience in chemical and molecular biology techniques.
+I'm currently seeking opportunities where I can apply my technical and analytical skills to solve real-world problems in data-driven industries.
 My GitHub portfolio showcases projects where I’ve applied programming and machine learning techniques to solve problems in various contexts.

-While living in Lisbon at the moment, I'm fully prepared to relocate.
-I have experience living and working abroad, first in Germany as a research intern of the IAESTE program, and later in Cambridge, United Kingdom as a visiting doctoral student.
-I am fluent in written and spoken English, and I also understand German at an intermediate level.
+While living in Portugal at the moment, I'm available for immediate relocation or remote work.
+I have experience living and working abroad, first in Germany as a research intern through the IAESTE program, and later in Cambridge, United Kingdom, as a visiting doctoral student.
+I'm fluent in written and spoken English, and I understand German at an intermediate level.